kopia/kopia/site/content/docs/Advanced/Logging/_index.md

 ### Color Output

-By default console output will be colored to indicate different log levels, this can be disabled (useful when redirecting output to a file) with `--disable-color`.
+By default, console output will be colored to indicate different log levels, this can be disabled (useful when redirecting output to a file) with `--disable-color`.
 To force color colorized output when redirecting to a file use `--force-color`.